cheshire-cat-ai/docs/mkdocs/technical/getting-started.md

 ```

 The first time you run the `docker-compose up` command it will take several minutes as docker images occupy some GBs.

-Meet the Cat at `localhost:1865/admin` in your browser :)
+When finished the Cat will be live and running!

-### Next steps
+### First configuration

+The Cat is not a LLM, it use a LLM so when you run the Cat for the first time, you need to configure the LLM and the encoder you choose to used.

 - Create and API key on the language model provider website, most people use [chatGPT](https://platform.openai.com/docs/models/gpt-3-5):
     - visit your OpenAI [personal account](https://platform.openai.com/account/api-keys)
     - create an API key with `+ Create new secret key` and copy it
-- Go back to the Cat in your browser at `localhost:1865/admin`
+- Open the Cat admin portal in your browser at `localhost:1865/admin`
     - Configure a LLM in the `Settings` tab and paste your API key (as shown in the video below)
-    - Start chatting!
 - You can also interact via REST API and try out the endpoints on `localhost:1865/docs`